gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 Simplified normal distribution is used for skill checks and the full formula is used to calculate outcome, like amount of damage.

-# Normal Distributed Dice
+# Normal Distributed Dice or NDice

 In the following text let's assume that dice we roll is a magical device that produce a random value with normal distribution.
 The result of such dice roll could be any number and isn't discrete as with real world dice.
+Let's call such dice a **NDice**.

+### Visual representation:

+There are several ways to display the NDice in

-# Dice rolls and Skill checks
+# NDice rolls and Skill checks

 Let’s break down how the RPG skill check works step by step: